Jako/multiTV/README.md

-type | Type of the multiTV field content (possible content: date, text) value | The value the multiTV field content is filtered with mode | Mode for filtering the multiTV field content
+type | Type of the multiTV field content (possible content: date, text) value | The value the multiTV field content is filtered with mode | Mode for filtering the multiTV field content conjunction | Logical conjunction with the previous filter result (AND/OR)

 The following modes could be used for **text** type: